 In a DMG BSS, if the Extended Compressed BlockAckReq variant is used related to an HT-immediate agreement, then all of the following BlockAck and BlockAckReq frames transmitted as part of the HTimmediate agreement shall use the Extended Compressed BlockAck and Extended Compressed BlockAckReq variants.

 Where the terms BlockAck and BlockAckReq are used within 10.25.6 (HT-immediate block ack extensions) and 10.23.8, the appropriate variant according to this subclause (e.g., Compressed, Multi-TID) is referenced by the generic term.
-The BAR Type subfield of the BAR Control field shall be set to GCR in all BlockAckReq frames where the block ack agreement is for a group address delivered using the GCR block ack retransmission policy.
-The BA Type subfield of the BA Control field shall be set to GCR in all BlockAck frames where the block ack agreement is for a group address delivered using the GCR block ack retransmission policy.
+The term BlockAck as used within 10.25.6 (HT-immediate block ack extensions) includes the additional NDP_1M BlockAck, NDP_2M BlockAck, BAT and BlockAck frame variants. (#22060)

+GCR BlockAck and GCR BlockAckReq variants shall be used within a GCR block ack agreement.
+GLK-GCR BlockAck and GLK-GCR BlockAckReq variants shall be used within a GLK-GCR block ack agreement. (#22060)